Trump Ads Alongside Russian Propaganda: It's Not Collusion. It's An Algorithm

 Here's how it works: A campaign produces an ad and then approaches a platform such as Google, which owns YouTube, or Facebook.
 The platforms have oceans of data about their users and can offer buyers a richly detailed audience for their money.

-In YouTube's case, it typically provides two ways advertisers can target an audience: either by targeting individual users with certain demographic features — men likely of a certain age in the Eastern U.S., say — or by targeting certain channels.
+In YouTube's case, it typically provides two ways advertisers can target an audience: either by targeting users with certain demographic features — men likely of a certain age in the Eastern U.S., say — or by targeting certain content.

 Murtaugh says the Trump campaign focuses on the viewer rather than the channel.
 It's particularly interested in "users who have previously engaged with our website or our content," he wrote.